 It’s also free for people:

 - who have had or are having an operation to partly or completely remove the spleen (splenectomy)

-- with a spleen doesn’t work properly (functional asplenia)
+- with a spleen that doesn’t work properly (functional asplenia)

-- with HIV, complement deficiency (acquired or inherited) or who are pre- or post-solid organ transplant
+- who are pre- or post-solid organ transplantation

 - who are bone marrow transplant patients

-- who are close contacts of cases of meningococcal disease.
+- who are close contacts of a meningococcal disease case.